How To Build Cybersecurity Culture At Your Company

 Implementing A Cybersecurity Culture As Part of Cybersecurity Defense Strategy

 SSL certificates, antimalware protection, firewalls, packet sniffers, and Intrusion detection systems are some of the tools that have been widely implemented to try and curb the cybersecurity menace.
 However, these tools do not guarantee full immunity against cybersecurity threats.
-If they did, why is it that large companies and organizations such as the Dallas Police Department and Marriot Data Leak have suffered from cybersecurity threats?
+If they did, why is it that large companies and organizations such as the Dallas Police Department and Marriott Data Leak have suffered from cybersecurity threats?

 The common factor between the two cases is that they were caused by an insider threat.
 Whereas having adequate tools, protocols, and measures to protect a system from attacks is necessary, there is also a need for a robust cybersecurity culture to boost the cybersecurity aspect and help safeguard against insider threats.